YYCoder/automan/README.md

   * **prompt**: array of selections used by `type: 'list'` question, contains `value` and `name` field

 ### Generate
-* **output**: properties as same as question in `props` option, but without `name` field
+* **output**: common config for all rules to determine where to generate files.
+Properties as same as question in `props` option, but without `name` field

-  > This option is required if you want to generate files, and it is used by all rules below which doesn't have its own `output` option
+  > If you want to generate files all reside in a same folder, you can just specify this option here, but if you specified `output` option in every single rule, you don't have to use this option, rule-specified `output` has higher priority.

 * **extraDir**: sometimes you want to generate files in a new folder, this option lets you achieve that by specifying a path like string (e.g. `foo/bar`)